This post may contain affiliate links. Please see my disclosure policy for details.

 Even in recent times, the family are eager to find and plant rare species.
 A tree root from the Jurassic Period was found by chance by a mountain climber in Australia.

-The Boscawen’s purchased a specimen of it at auction for a hefty price tag and enabled it to grow in UK.
+The Boscawen’s purchased a specimen of it at auction for a hefty price tag and enabled it to grow in the UK.
 It’s a tree specimen that’s thought to be millions of years old!

 You can also find monkey puzzle trees, or Araucaria araucana, from Chile.
 The name comes from the belief that a monkey would be unable to climb it.

-There’s so much to look out for here and so many unique planned gardens that you couldn’t find anywhere else in UK.
+There’s so much to look out for here and so many unique planned gardens that you couldn’t find anywhere else in the UK.

 Tregothnan Tea Plantation

 A tour of the Tregothnan estate will also allow you to take a peek at their tea plantation here and you can see where their crop grows.

 The smell of it is also incredible so make sure to ask if you can explore.

 Tregothnan Camellia maze

-Did you know that Tregothnan has the the world’s only Camellia maze on the grounds?
+Did you know that Tregothnan has the world’s only Camellia maze on the grounds?
 It’s even won awards!

 Walking around here, especially when the Camellia’s are in bloom, will make you feel like you’re walking through chapters of Lewis Carroll’s Alice in Wonderland.
 You could almost imagine finding the gardeners painting the roses red for the Queen of hearts!